slatedocs/slate/source/includes/reference/_recipients.md

 **` GET https://api.sandbox.transferwise.tech/v1/quotes/{quoteId}/account-requirements`**<br/>
 **` POST https://api.sandbox.transferwise.tech/v1/quotes/{quoteId}/account-requirements`**<br/>

-GET and POST account-requirements endpoints help you to figure out which fields are required to create a valid recipient for different currencies.
+The `GET` and `POST` account-requirements endpoints help you to figure out which fields are required to create a valid recipient for different currencies.
-You can use this to build a dynamic user interface on top of these endpoints.
+You can use this data to build a dynamic user interface on top of these endpoints.
 This is a step-by-step guide on how these endpoints work.

 1.First create a quote to specify currencies and transfer amounts.
 See [Create.Quote](#quotes-create).

-2.Call GET /v1/quotes/{quoteId}/account-requirements to get list of fields you need to fill with values in "details" section for creating a valid recipient account.
+2.Call `GET /v1/quotes/{quoteId}/account-requirements` to get list of fields you need to fill with values in "details" section for creating a valid recipient account.

 In order to create "aba" recipient type you need these top level fields:<br/>
 <ul>